Meet the Liberty Therapists

 LCSW

-Specialties: complex trauma, neurodivergence, anxiety, depression, identity-related challenges, LGBTQIA+ community, domestic violence, co-occurring disorders, foster care,/adopted, art-based approaches, EMDR, trauma-focused cognitive behavioral therapy (TF-CBT), somatic informed interventions
+Specialties: PTSD/ CPTSD, neurodiversity (autism and ADHD), ADHD/autism affirming, anxiety, depression, crisis stabilization, suicidality, self-harm, identity-related challenges, LGBTQIA+ community, family conflict, domestic violence, co-occurring disorders, foster care,/adopted, art-based approaches, EMDR, somatic informed interventions, trauma-focused cognitive behavioral therapy (TF-CBT), cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), person-centered approach

 Population Focus: adolescents, adults, couples, families, first responders, family members (children, spouses) of first responders, LGBTQIA+, foster/adoptive parents & children